Neural Granger Causality: Introduction

-We first validate our approach and associated penalties via simulations on both linear VAR and nonlinear Lorenz-96 data \cite{karimi2010}, showing that our nonparametric approach accurately selects the Granger causality graph in both linear and nonlinear settings.
-Second, we compare our cMLP and cLSTM models to existing Granger causality approaches \cite{lim2015, lebre:2009} on the difficult DREAM3 gene expression network recovery datasets \cite{prill:2010} and find that our methods outperform a wide set of competitors across all five datasets in the challenge.
-Finally, we use our cLSTM method to explore causal interactions between body parts during natural motion with a highly nonlinear and complex dataset of human motion capture \cite{CMU:2009,fox:2014}
+We first validate our approach and the associated penalties via simulations on both linear VAR and nonlinear Lorenz-96 data \cite{karimi2010extensive}, showing that our nonparametric approach accurately selects the Granger causality graph in both linear and nonlinear settings.
+Second, we compare our cMLP and cLSTM models with existing Granger causality approaches \cite{lim2015operator}, \cite{lebre2009inferring} on the difficult DREAM3 gene regulatory network recovery benchmark datasets \cite{prill2010towards} and find that our methods outperform a wide set of competitors across all five datasets.
+Finally, we use our cLSTM method to explore Granger causal interactions between body parts during natural motion with a highly nonlinear and complex dataset of human motion capture \cite{cmu2009motion}, \cite{fox2014joint}.
+Our implementation is available online: \url{https://github.com/iancovert/Neural-GC}.

 Traditionally, the success stories of neural networks have been on prediction tasks in large datasets.
-In contrast, here our performance metrics relate to our ability to produce interpretable structures of interaction amongst the observed time series.
+In contrast, here, our performance metrics relate to our ability to produce interpretable structures of interaction amongst the observed time series.
 Furthermore, these successes are achieved in limited data scenarios.
-Our ability to produce interpretable structures and train neural network models with limited data can be attributed to our use of sparsity-inducing penalties and the regularization such penalties provide, respectively.
-We note that sparsity inducing penalties have been used for architecture selection in neural networks~\cite{alvarez:2016, Louizos:2017}.
-However, the focus of the architecture selection was on improving predictive performance rather than on returning interpretable structures of interaction amongst observed quantities.
-In concurrent work, a similar notion of sparse-input neural networks were developed for high-dimensional regression and classification tasks for independent data~\cite{feng:2017}.
+Our ability to produce interpretable structures and train neural network models with limited data can be attributed to our use of structured sparsity-inducing penalties and the regularization such penalties provide, respectively.
+We note that sparsity inducing penalties have been used for architecture selection in neural networks \cite{alvarez2016learning}, \cite{louizos2017bayesian}.
+However, the focus of the architecture selection was on improving predictive performance rather than on returning interpretable structures of interaction among observed quantities.